Yordan Alvarez Player Props: Astros vs. Braves

 Yordan Alvarez At The Plate

-- Alvarez is hitting .262 with three doubles, four home runs and 12 walks.
+- Alvarez leads Houston with 17 hits, batting .262 this season with eight extra-base hits.

-- Among the qualifying hitters in MLB, his batting average ranks 90th, his on-base percentage ranks 29th, and he is 38th in the league in slugging.
+- Among qualifying hitters in baseball, he ranks 82nd in batting average, 27th in on-base percentage, and 24th in slugging.

-- He has hit a long ball in four games this year (23.5%), leaving the park in 5.3% of his plate appearances.
+- He has gone deep in 27.8% of his games this year, and 6.3% of his plate appearances.

-- In 58.8% of his games this season, Alvarez has had at least one RBI.
-He's picked up more than one in 29.4% and driven in three or more of his team's runs in four contests.
+- Alvarez has picked up an RBI in 61.1% of his games this year, with more than one RBI in 33.3% of his games.
+He has also driven in three or more runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.